-2019 Executive Annual Incentive Plan
+2021 Executive Annual Incentive Plan

 The Board of Directors adopted the Executive Incentive Plan on October 27, 2017, acting upon the recommendation of the Compensation and Benefits Committee.
+On December 17, 2021, the Board, also acting upon the recommendation of the Compensation and Benefits Committee, approved certain revisions to the Executive Incentive Plan, which are effective for the fiscal year beginning January 1, 2022.
 The Executive Incentive Plan is designed to use a target bonus framework, with a target bonus established for each participant at the beginning of the year.
 Payouts are determined as a percentage of the target opportunity based on performance relative to criteria established at the beginning of the year.
 Awards under the Executive Incentive Plan are made in the form of both cash bonuses and grants of time-based restricted stock.
 All awards of restricted stock under the Executive Incentive Plan were granted pursuant to the 2015 Plan.
 All of the Bancorp's executive officers are eligible to participate in the Executive Incentive Plan.

 For the cash bonus component of the Executive Incentive Plan, the plan uses a target bonus framework and provides for payouts at, above, or below target based on the Bancorp's results of return on assets, earnings per share growth, and efficiency ratio.
-The Compensation and Benefits Committee may modify payouts up or down based on strategic and individual goals, as well as defined risk criteria.
-Threshold and maximum performance levels are set for each measure and can result in payouts ranging from 35% to 125% of target.
-Initial target award opportunities are 30% of base salary for the Executive Chairman and CEO, and 20% to 25% of base salary for all other executive officer participants.
+The Compensation and Benefits Committee may modify payouts up or down based on strategic and individual goals, as well as defined risk criteria, which are referred to in the plan as "modifiers."
+Threshold and maximum performance levels are set for each measure and can result in payouts ranging from 50% to 150% of target.
+For 2021, initial target award opportunities were 30% of base salary for the Executive Chairman and CEO, and 20% to 30% of base salary for all other executive officer participants.
 Performance criteria and weightings are established annually at the beginning of each year by the Compensation and Benefits Committee.

 For the equity award component of the Executive Incentive Plan, executive officer participants are eligible to receive annual grants of time-based restricted stock.
 The performance goals for the equity component are the same as those for the cash bonus component.
-Grant targets are within a range of 10-15% of base salary, and the incentive can be adjusted based on actual results as compared to budget and other factors deemed relevant to the Compensation and Benefits Committee.
-For 2019, the Compensation and Benefits Committee set the target long-term equity incentive opportunity at 15% of base salary.
+For 2021, grant targets were within a range of 10-15% of base salary, and the incentive could be adjusted based on actual results as compared to budget and other factors deemed relevant to the Compensation and Benefits Committee.
+Beginning in 2022, the Bancorp's Chief Executive Officer will have a target long-term incentive opportunity equal to 25% of base salary, and all other executives will have a target long-term incentive opportunity within a range of 10-20% of base salary.
+For 2021, the Compensation and Benefits Committee set the target long-term equity incentive opportunity at 20% of base salary.
 Grants under the Executive Incentive Plan become fully vested three years from the grant date of the award.